irq8/trackercat/README.md

 ### TrackerCat and Project

 The TrackerCat Project as a whole can include _attempts to modify or add features to the official TrackerCat tool itself_.
 As a secondary goal, _you can use the repository to aid in developing other tools for GPS device analysis_.
-These can be features you’d like to see added to tc.py or just supplementary tools.
+These can be features youâ€™d like to see added to tc.py or just supplementary tools.

 Obviously _any attempt to integrate a feature into tc.py must be written in Python_.
 I prefer all future modifications to tc.py stay Python 2.7-compliant.
 While 3.0 offers a number of interesting improvements, programs coded in 2.7 are more widely adopted and thus used for TrackerCat.

-Supplementary tools – that aren’t designed to be integrated into tc.py - can be in _any _language.
+Supplementary tools â€“ that arenâ€™t designed to be integrated into tc.py - can be in _any _language.
 My particular involvement is not necessary: I trust the GH community.
 I know that Perl is huge in the DFIR community and is welcome here!
 Any contributions should be as cross-platform capable as possible.

 This GitHub was created to facilitate the growth of tc.py, aid in the analysis of GPS artifacts, and help develop GPS device forensics as a whole.